Judge stuck at 60 home runs, Yankees beat Red Sox 5-4

 AP Baseball Writer

-“He’s getting off the right swings.
-He’s making good swing decisions.
-It’s going to come,” Yankees manager Aaron Boone said.
-“But it is a peek behind just how great a player he is, to that when he doesn’t hit the ball out of the ballpark, he’s still impacting us in a big way.”

-Jose Trevino singled home the tiebreaking run with two outs in the eighth inning, and the first-place Yankees reduced their magic number to four for clinching the AL East title.
-They’ve won five games in a row and nine of 11.
+Jose Trevino singled home the tiebreaking run with two outs in the eighth inning, and the first-place Yankees reduced their magic number to five for clinching the AL East title.

 With four of Maris’ children in the ballpark again, Judge went 1 for 4 with a sharp single.
 He struck out twice and lofted a high fly to left field that excited the sellout crowd of 47,346 for a second or two.

-The slugger has two games left to catch Maris on New York’s current homestand — Saturday afternoon and Sunday night versus the rival Red Sox.
-After that, the Yankees head to Toronto and have just three home games remaining: Sept.
+The slugger has two games left to match Maris on New York’s current homestand — Saturday afternoon and Sunday night versus the rival Red Sox.
+After that, the Yankees head to Toronto and have just three home games remaining, Sept.
 30 to Oct.
 2 against Baltimore.

+Since connecting for No. 60 on Tuesday night against Pittsburgh, the closest Judge has come to equaling Maris’ 1961 mark was a 404-foot drive caught just in front of the center field fence Thursday night.

-One night after the Yankees wrapped up their sixth consecutive playoff berth, Boone and ace Gerrit Cole were ejected in a sixth-inning spat with plate umpire Brian Knight.
+One night after the Yankees wrapped up their sixth consecutive playoff berth, ace Gerrit Cole and manager Aaron Boone were ejected in a sixth-inning spat with plate umpire Brian Knight.

 Pinch-hitter Harrison Bader drew a two-out walk in the eighth and was credited with a stolen base when a wild pickoff attempt by Matt Strahm (3-4) allowed him to reach third.